Snow and Ice Slip and Fall Injury Attorneys in Boston

 In addition, snow and ice slip, trip and fall and premises liability cases are complex.
 An attorney will negotiate on your behalf with any insurance companies involved and help you identify all potentially liable parties.
 Responsible parties could include a store or business owner, homeowner, landlord, employer or contractor hired to clear away snow and ice.
 An aggressive personal injury lawyer will make sure you obtain the maximum amount of compensation to which you are entitled for medical care, lost wages, rehabilitation, therapy and more.
 And provide you with peace of mind.

-The Law Offices of Jeffrey S. Glassman has successfully handled snow and ice slip-and-fall, trip-and-fall and premises liability cases on behalf of individuals in Boston, Brockton, Cambridge, Lawrence and other areas of Massachusetts.
+The Jeffrey Glassman Injury Lawyers has successfully handled snow and ice slip-and-fall, trip-and-fall and premises liability cases on behalf of individuals in Boston, Brockton, Cambridge, Lawrence and other areas of Massachusetts.

-If you’re dealing with a snow and ice slip-and-fall, trip-and-fall, premises liability or other personal injury accident case, contact the Boston personal injury lawyers and wrongful-death attorneys at the Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights.
+If you’re dealing with a snow and ice slip-and-fall, trip-and-fall, premises liability or other personal injury accident case, contact the Boston personal injury lawyers and wrongful-death attorneys at Jeffrey Glassman Injury Lawyers for a free and confidential consultation to discuss your rights.